 – Albert Einstein

+At Cheetwood Primary School, we believe that maths builds the foundations for empowerment and success.
 Mathematics curriculum promotes the three-dimensional competencies of fluency, reasoning and problem solving.
 We at Cheetwood aim to promote a love and thirst for learning and curiosity about the nature of mathematics and its necessity to everyday life.
-At Cheetwood we believe that maths builds the foundations for empowerment and success.
-Our mathematics curriculum is designed to develop children who are confident, agile mathematicians.
+Our Mathematics curriculum is designed to develop children who are confident, agile mathematicians.
 It is ambitious and empowers our pupils to become independent and resilient.

 Our curriculum is sequenced in line with the EYFS Statutory Framework (2020), Development Matters (2020) and the National Curriculum for Mathematics (2013).

 The national curriculum for Mathematics aims to ensure that all pupils:

 - Become fluent in the fundamentals of Mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately